canonical/cos-lite-bundle/INTEGRATING.md

 # Bundle topology
 For clarity and readability, the bundle topology is depicted here using several separate diagrams.
+The arrows in the diagram depict the direction the requests are being made, not the direction the data is flowing.

 ## Externally